gregmarine/ByGregMarine.com/Blog/src/2024/04/03_great-expectations.md

 I have found that I set a certain level of expectation in my own mind about certain things.
 Take a movie or TV show for example.
 I'll watch the previews and get in my mind of how well I'll like the show.
 I think previews are design for that very purpose.
 They are to entice me to go watch whatever it is.
 If I set my expectations too high and the show does not quite meet what I think it should be for me, then I'm left with disappointment.
 If I set my expectations too low and the show is fantastic, then I'm left not only feeling fulfilled in my decision to see the show, I might actually think it is far better than it really is.

+The same can be said about the places I go to.
+Often times I'll set a level of expectation in my mind about what I'll experience when I'm planning a trip somewhere new.
+If I have to travel far or if it will cost a significant amount, I really want that place to delivery and experience well worth the cost or travel time.
+If the experience is far better than I expected, great!
+However, when if falls short, those *bad* experiences can leave me with a bad impression of where I've been.

+I get it in my head about what they are thinking based solely on how I think about things.
+I cannot possible know what they are thinking.
+They have to tell me.
+And if they don't, I can't expect to know what they are actually thinking.